isajidmanzoor/intro/README.md

 ---

 <p align="center">
-  <i>"Quality is never an accident; it is always the result of intelligent effort."</i>
+  <i>"Quality is never an accident, it is always the result of intelligent effort."</i>
 </p>

 <p align="center">